RG2N/rg2n-admin/README.md

 - /ban (Bans the player until the server is restarted.)
 - /kick (Kicks the player from the server.)
 - /ipban (Bans the player's IP and username until server is restarted.)
+- /getip (Get's the IP of any player in the server.)

 # Start.js template.
 ```javascript